GRE Sections Breakdown

 Introduction

 The Graduate Record Examination (GRE), the format of which was updated in late 2023, is a standardized test widely used for graduate school admissions in the United States and other countries.
 To achieve the best possible score, it is crucial to understand the structure and content of the GRE.
 The test is designed to assess a wide range of skills and knowledge and is divided into three sections - Analytical Writing, Verbal Reasoning, and Quantitative Reasoning.
-In this article, we will provide a comprehensive breakdown of the GRE structure and each of the GRE parts, enabling you to approach the exam with confidence and clarity.
+In this article, we will provide a comprehensive breakdown of the GRE sections, enabling you to approach the exam with confidence and clarity.

-The GRE standardized test for graduate school admissions consists of three main parts:
+The GRE standardized test for graduate school admissions consists of three main parts.
+Here's the GRE test breakdown:

 These three main exam sections are designed to test your basic knowledge of reading, writing, and mathematics at the graduate-school level.
 Each part is distinct in the way it is designed and presented.
 The Analytical Writing section has just one section consisting of an essay, with 30 minutes allotted.
 The Verbal Reasoning section has two parts consisting of 12 and 15 questions with 18 and 23 minutes allocated respectively.
 The Quantitative Reasoning section has two parts, consisting of 12 and 15 questions with 21 and 26 minutes allocated, respectively.